 - What kind of benefits do they want?
 Health, dental, vision, 401k, legal, etc.?

 - What are they seeing/hearing from other carriers?
 You are competing with other carriers, understand what your up against.

 Ongoing Sales Engagement – Finding ways to stay in front of your drivers and engage with them on an ongoing basis is extremely important to keep connected.
 Here are some ideas:

 - Put on driver appreciation events more than once a year

 - Be VERY active on social media.
 Facebook and Instagram are big with drivers.
-Come up with creative contest just for these channels.
+Come up with a creative contest just for these channels.
 Outsource or hire a social media guru to help.
-Get your internal staff involve as well.
+Get your internal staff involved as well.

 - Survey your drivers about their experience.
 Let them know the results and what you learned.
-Make reasonable adjustments to what your hearing.
-This is also great talking points when doing account planning.
+Make reasonable adjustments to your hearing.
+This is also a great talking point when doing account planning.